How an elementary school is using a mural project to empower its students

 Muralist Greta McLain will assist with the effort.
 However, using a paint-by-number system, students will be able to do much of the work themselves.

 The 1,000 square-foot mural is expected to be unveiled in October.
+(Update: the mural was unveiled at an event in May 2019.)

 Community members can help with the mural on September 8 for Kids Day at the Rochester Downtown Farmers Market.